 - Check that you meet the prerequisite(s) for the course.

 - Enrol in the course on ISIS - for information on how to do this please go to http://www.anu.edu.au/students/program-administration/enrolment/enrol-for-the-first-time-as-a-coursework-student

 The ANU College of Law has a strict attendance policy for face-to-face intensive classes.
-You must attend 100% of scheduled classes, whether they are held on weekdays, weekends or during the evening.
+You must attend 100% of scheduled classes, whether they are held on weekdays or weekends.
 We assume you have taken into account all work, family, religious and other commitments when you enrol.